Univ-Wyo-Education/S20-2150/Lectures/Lect-23/Homework-05.md

 First take the file and change 'STR' (on line 32) with your name to your name.
 This is important because of how the assembled files are stored on the server.

-Lines 2 to 18 - Have the decleration for all the liens that you can turn on and off.
+Lines 2 to 18 - Have the declaration for all the liens that you can turn on and off.
 If you do not turn a line on it is off.
 For example, on line 29 McJmp_7 is turned on.
 This means that McJmp_0 to McJmp_6 are off.